-A pilot behavioral health crisis response program is part of the City's proposed budget.
+A pilot behavioral health crisis response program is part of the City's proposed Fiscal Year 2020-2022 budget.
 The Street Crisis Response Team would be part of the first phase of implementation of Mental Health SF, the City's strategic framework for improving the behavioral health response to people experiencing homelessness.
 In addition to funding the Street Crisis Response Team, the proposed budget includes funding to establish an Office of Coordinated Care within the Department of Public Health, increasing behavioral health bed capacity to reduce wait times to access treatment beds, and expanding service hours at the Behavioral Health Access Center.
 These broader, complementary efforts are critical to sustaining reductions to the jail population and connecting people with behavioral health needs to care at the earliest possible moment.

 Housing is a significant need for people leaving jail.
-Inspired by community housing models developed by the Los Angeles Office of Diversion and Reentry, San Francisco partners launched a pilot program to facilitate and fund transitions from jail into the City's system of housing supports, in partnership with SF Pretrial, Episcopal Community Services, the Sheriff's Office, SFDA, and Tipping Point.
+Inspired by community housing models developed by the Los Angeles Office of Diversion and Reentry, San Francisco partners launched a two-year pilot program to facilitate and fund transitions from jail into the City's system of housing supports, in partnership with SF Pretrial, Episcopal Community Services, the Sheriff's Office, SFDA, and Tipping Point.

 - Address PRA's major recommendations from the SIM Process; including the need for stronger planning coordination across local criminal justice, public health, and housing systems.
-Partners will seek formal partnerships and representation across justice system policy bodies and broader citywide mental health and housing reform efforts. - ► Shared planning efforts will be informed by an analysis of high utilizers across each system conducted by the CA Policy Lab at University of CA, Berkeley.
-Planning

-- coordination will also involve identifying appropriate ongoing funding streams focused on justice-involved people. - ▶ Local partners will increase operational coordination across these systems by developing new workflows and protocols to serve people who touch multiple systems.
+Partners will seek formal partnerships and representation across justice system policy bodies and broader citywide mental health and housing reform efforts. - ▶ Shared planning efforts will be informed by an analysis of high utilizers across each system conducted by the CA Policy Lab at University of CA, Berkeley.
+Planning coordination will also involve identifying appropriate ongoing funding streams focused on justice-involved people.
+Partners should determine if and how pilot bridge housing investments need to be sustained or expanded to best serve justice-involved people. - ► Local partners will increase operational coordination across these systems by developing new workflows and protocols to serve people who touch multiple systems.
 Partners have agreed to start by improving processes to identify and connect individuals identified as "shared priority" when they come in contact with the jail.
 The SJC-funded DPH clinician will play a critical role in this process, and in referring other clients with significant behavioral health needs to the JPR for collaborative problem-solving. - ▶ Lastly, local justice and public health partners will participate in the citywide effort to build out a coordinated, 24-hour crisis response system for people with behavioral health needs that does not rely primarily on law enforcement.
 The SJC Subcommittee can leverage TA resources from the national SJC network to provide additional insight to these discussions as needed.